KobernykYura/BenchmarkingCodewars/README.md

-# BenchmarkingCodewars
+# Benchmarking Codewars Tasks
-This a repo for learning a benchmarking.
+This is a repo for learning benchmarking via [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).